^

 • Indications for use: infectious and inflammatory diseases of the urinary system and prostate gland.
 Preventive measure for recurrent diseases of the genitourinary system, bladder catheterization, congenital anomalies of the urinary tract.

-• Contraindications: renal insufficiency, pregnancy and lactation, allergic reactions to the drug components, congenital deficiency of glucose-6-phosphate dehydrogenase enzyme, patients younger than 7 days of life.
+• Contraindications: renal failure, pregnancy and lactation, allergic reactions to the components of the drug, congenital deficiency of the enzyme glucose-6-phosphate dehydrogenase, patients under 7 days of age.

 Streptocide

-It has antimicrobial properties against streptococci, gonococci, pneumococci, E. Coli and other bacteria.
+It has antimicrobial properties against streptococci, gonococci, pneumococci, E. coli and other bacteria.

 Sulfapyridazine